 On March 12, 2019, the LWCF was permanently reauthorized, which means it no longer faced the possibility of expiring.
 But it still lacked funding, and that has contributed to another major effort by our community – addressing the shocking, almost $11.9 billion maintenance backlog in our national parks, not to mention on our other federal lands.

-With the passage of the GAOA, we can begin to address the most critical maintenance needs for the National Park Service’s highest priority infrastructure, including repair and improvement of trails, roads, bridges, water systems, and more.
+With the passage of the GAOA into law, we can begin to address the most critical maintenance needs for the National Park Service’s highest priority infrastructure, including repair and improvement of trails, roads, bridges, water systems, and more.
 Under the bill, $1.9 billion in additional funds per year is set aside to fund priority deferred maintenance projects in federal fiscal years 2021-2025.
 Of that, 70% is allocated to the National Park Service, 15% to the U.S. Forest Service, and 5% each to the U.S. Fish and Wildlife Service, Bureau of Land Management, and Bureau of Indian Education.

 Neglect of our national parks has not only impacted the enjoyment and access of millions of visitors, it has also limited the economic benefits that surrounding communities can receive from providing services to those visitors.
 With COVID-19 already impacting those communities, this funding could not come at a better time.